-- Setting the company disclosure and transparency policy and following up its implementation in accordance with the requirements of the supervisory authorities and applicable legislations.
-Such policy shall include the following: - (a) a commitment to disclose periodic reports, material information, insiders and their relatives' ownership of securities issued by the company, related parties transactions performed with the company, and the benefits of the board members and senior executive management; - (b) providing information to shareholders and investors precisely, clearly and punctually so as to enable them to make their decisions; - (c) using the company website to enhance disclosure and transparency; - (d) setting a clear policy for distribution of the company profits in a manner that serves the interests of both the shareholders and the company; such policy shall be displayed to shareholders in the general assembly meeting and mentioned in the board report. - Ensuring the availability of resources required to achieve the company's objectives. - Ensuring the protection of shareholders' interests and the company's assets. - Ensuring the establishment of a compliance function to follow the compliance with applicable laws, regulations and decisions, as well as regulatory requirements, internal policy, regulations and procedures established by the board. - Determining the extent of the company-wide risk appetite, including specific targets, maximum limits or indicators of risk appetite. - Supervising the company's human resources polices. - Ensuring the accuracy and validity of the disclosed data, statements and information according to the applicable policies and regulations in relation to disclosure and transparency.
+- Setting procedures to prevent insiders in the company from using the confidential internal information to make tangible or intangible gains. - Setting a mechanism for receiving shareholders' complaints and proposals, including their proposals to add particular issues in the general assembly agenda in a manner that ensures studying such proposals and making the right decisions about them. - Adopting criteria for granting incentives, bonuses and privileges to board members and senior executive management in a manner that serves the company interest and realises its objectives. - Setting the company disclosure and transparency policy and following up its implementation in accordance with the requirements of the supervisory authorities and applicable legislations.
+Such policy shall include the following: - (a) a commitment to disclose periodic reports, material information, insiders and their relatives' ownership of securities issued by the company, related parties transactions performed with the company, and the benefits of the board members and senior executive management; - (b) providing information to shareholders and investors precisely, clearly and punctually so as to enable them to make their decisions; - (c) using the company website to enhance disclosure and transparency; and - (d) setting a clear policy for distribution of the company profits in a manner that serves the interests of both the shareholders and the company; such policy shall be displayed to shareholders in the general assembly meeting and mentioned in the board report.

-- Determining and recommending potential new board members for election by shareholders. - Recommending the remuneration policy of the board for approval by shareholders. - Evaluating the overall performance and effectiveness of the board, its committees and members and taking corrective actions as appropriate. - Ensuring that the board communicates with stakeholders through the investor relation-ships function. - Forming specialised committees from the board according to the resolutions that determine the duration of these committees and their powers, functions and responsibilities, as well as the method used by the board for monitoring these committees.
+- Ensuring the availability of resources required to achieve the company's objectives. - Ensuring the protection of shareholders' interests and the company's assets. - Ensuring the establishment of a compliance function to follow the compliance with applicable laws, regulations and decisions, as well as regulatory requirements, internal policy, regulations and procedures established by the board. - Determining the extent of the company-wide risk appetite, including specific targets, maximum limits or indicators of risk appetite. - Supervising the company's human resources polices. - Ensuring the accuracy and validity of the disclosed data, statements and information according to the applicable policies and regulations in relation to disclosure and transparency. - Determining and recommending potential new board members for election by shareholders. - Recommending the remuneration policy of the board for approval by shareholders. - Evaluating the overall performance and effectiveness of the board, its committees and members and taking corrective actions as appropriate. - Ensuring that the board communicates with stakeholders through the investor relations function. - Forming specialised committees from the board according to the resolutions that determine the duration of these committees and their powers, functions and responsibilities, as well as the method used by the board for monitoring these committees.
 Such resolutions shall determine names, duties, rights and obligations of the members. - Evaluating the performance and works of the board and its members.